 Eat together as a family as often as possible, and eat a variety of healthy foods yourself.
 You are your child’s best role model, let them see you enjoying healthy foods and they will follow.

 3. Don’t force your child to clean their plate

 Instead, avoid the power struggle by encouraging them to try at least 2 bites of everything on their plate.

 Food becomes more approachable with a fun name attached to it, think “pinwheel sandwiches” rather than turkey and cheese rolled up in a tortilla, “pink fish” rather than salmon, or “miniature trees” rather than broccoli.

 Encourage them to help you shop for healthy food at the grocery store, then let them help wash and prepare the fruits and vegetables.
 Being a part of the process makes kids more interested in the end result the on their plate.

-Questions like “milk or water with dinner”, “purple cup or green cup”, “super hero plate or Mickey Mouse plate” keep your child feeling like their input matters while still keeping the conversation focused.
+Ask questions like: Milk or water with dinner?
+Purple cup or green cup?
+Super hero plate or Mickey Mouse plate?
+This keeps your child feeling like their input matters while still keeping the conversation focused.